Swarthmore College: Greek life

 Until 2019, two Greek organizations existed on the campus in the form of fraternities: Delta Upsilon and local Phi Psi, a former chapter of Phi Kappa Psi.
 A third, Phi Sigma Kappa fraternity, maintained a chapter on campus from 1906 to 1991 and continues strong alumni involvement.

 Sororities were abandoned in the 1930s following student outrage about discrimination within the sorority system, and leading to a 79-year ban.
 However, in September 2012, the college announced that the ban on sororities would be reversed as of the 2013 term, citing Title IX regulations.
 The four women who helped overturn the ban subsequently spearheaded the reestablishment of a Kappa Alpha Theta chapter the following spring.
 The announcement sparked controversy on campus; a petition seeking a referendum to continue the ban was dismissed, again citing a legal opinion that to disallow the sorority chapter would be a violation of Title IX regulations.
 The sorority admitted its first pledge class in the Spring of 2013.
 A further non-binding referendum was later distributed, but by then the controversy had cooled: Of the six items on the referendum, only one passed, which asked "Do you support admitting students of all genders to sororities and fraternities?"
 No action was taken on the referendum.

-In April 2019, two student publications, Voices and The Phoenix, published leaked minutes from Swarthmore's chapter of Phi Psi dating from 2013 to 2016.
-The 116-page document contained a plethora of misogynistic, racist and homophobic jokes and slurs as well as pornographic images and evidence of hazing.
+In April 2019, two student publications, Voices and The Swarthmore Phoenix, published leaked minutes from Swarthmore's chapter of Phi Psi dating from 2013 to 2016.
+The 116-page document contained a plethora of misogynistic, racist, and homophobic jokes and slurs as well as pornographic images and evidence of hazing.
 Students responded by calling for the college's administration to immediately terminate all fraternity leases on campus, staging a sit-in at the Phi Psi house until the demands were met.
 Both Delta Upsilon and Phi Psi announced their voluntary disbandment on April 30, 2019.
 President Valerie Smith subsequently announced on May 10, 2019, that Greek letter organizations were no longer allowed at Swarthmore.